multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 - Guarding and unguarding accounts
 - Saving key-value pairs in the account storage, on the blockchain.

-To learn more about Guardians, refer to the [official documentation](/developers/built-in-functions/#setguardian).
+To learn more about Guardians, please refer to the [official documentation](/developers/built-in-functions/#setguardian).
 A guardian can also be set using the WebWallet, which leverages our hosted `Trusted Co-Signer Service`.
 Follow [this guide](/wallet/web-wallet/#guardian) for step-by-step instructions on guarding an account using the wallet.

 ### Guarding an account using the controller